 During the depression years of the 1930s, the austerity Anzac appeared, with dripping replacing the butter.
 Sometimes, too, the mixture was cooked more like a slice — pressed into a tray for baking and cut into squares when cold.

-In 2008 Subway stopped selling Anzac biscuits when its bakers found it impossible to adhere to the prescribed recipe.
+In 2008 Subway stopped selling Anzac biscuits when its bakers found it impossible to adhere to the prescribed recipe and still allow for an adequate profit margin.